Palinody/libtorch-png/README.md

 $ catkin_make run_tests_torch_png
 ```

 The `test/PngTest.cpp` file is ugly because its content aggregates the content of files from a greater project.
 It has been included in this repository just to show how the package is intended to be used and how it has been tested.
+The images are being stored in `/tmp` and immediately deleted upon creation.

 ## How to use